wsnh2022/AutoHotkey-V2/README.md

 ### 💬 WhatsApp Integration
 Send WhatsApp messages directly from your desktop, even to unsaved numbers.

-These emojis add a visual element to your menu, making it more engaging and easier to navigate at a glance.
-Each emoji is chosen to represent the function of its respective section.
 ## 👥 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.